-Go ahead and fill out the FAFSA as soon as it’s available January 1st to avoid any last-minute hassles and, better yet, avoid any common mistakes before you even send in your financial aid application.
-(Apply online to see the results of your FAFSA even faster.
-The online FAFSA form will also catch any errors for you, and provides worksheets for you to fill out to avoid any tax-related mistakes.)
-See our list below of ways that you can avoid making common mistakes when completing the FAFSA so that your application, and subsequently, your financial aid, won’t be delayed.
+Fill out the FAFSA as soon as it’s available January 1st to avoid last-minute hassles and common mistakes before sending in your financial aid application.
+To get the fastest results, apply online.
+The online FAFSA catches mistakes, and provides worksheets to avoid any tax-related mistakes.
+See our list of ways to avoid making common mistakes when completing the FAFSA so that your application, and your financial aid, won’t be delayed.

-- Verify your Social Security number, the most important identifying information on your application.
+- Verify your Social Security number.
+Your SSN is the most important identifying information on your application.

 - Sign and date the form.
-(Both the student and a parent for a dependent student must sign the form).
-If you file the FAFSA online, be sure to print, sign, and mail the signature page once you’ve completed the application.
+Both the student and a parent for a dependent student must sign.
+If you file the FAFSA online, print, sign, and mail the signature page once you’ve completed the application.

 - Complete the entire form.
 List the net worth of your assets as of the day you complete the FAFSA.
-If your answer to some questions is zero, be sure to write "0" instead of leaving the answer blank.
-Don’t skip the question related to drug convictions.
+If your answer to some questions is zero, write "0".
+Do not leave any answer blank.
+Also, do not skip the “drug convictions” questions.

-- Don't leave any fields on income earned blank.
-Report the wages, salaries, and tips earned from work for the student and each parent if the student is dependent.
+- Do not leave the fields on earnedincome blank.
+Report the wages, salaries, and tips earned from the students’ work and each parent if the student is dependent.
 Report the wages, salaries, and tips earned from work for the student and spouse if the student is independent.
-This income will not be counted twice, but will determine your allowance for Social Security tax payments and a special allowance for families in which both parents are employed or the student and spouse are employed.
+Income is not counted twice.
+Income determines your allowance for Social Security tax payments and a special allowance for families where both parents are employed or the student and spouse are employed.

-- Report the actual income tax paid, which is usually determined by the tax tables when completing the income tax form, not the amount withheld by your employer as shown on your W-2 form.
+- Report income tax, which is determined by the tax tables on the income tax form.
+Do not report the amount withheld by your employer as shown on your W-2 form.

 - Report the correct number of people who live in your household or attend school.
-If you are a dependent student, report only the people who live with your parents and will continue to receive more than half of their support from your parents.
-If you are an independent student, report only the people living in your household who will continue to receive more than half of their support from you.
-In order to be included in the number of people listed in school on your FAFSA, your sibling(s), spouse and/or children must be attending at least six hours in one term, and working towards a degree from a college that participates in federal financial aid programs.
+If you are a dependent student, report only the people who live with your parents and receive more than half of their support from your parents.
+If you are an independent student, report only the people living in your household receive more than half of their support from you.
+To be included in the number of people listed in school on your FAFSA, your sibling(s), spouse and/or children must be attending at least six hours in one term, and working towards a degree from a college that participates in federal financial aid programs.
 Parents are excluded from that number.